gj52/HugoSample/README.md

 ---

 You are free to use my samples.
+If it is usefull, give me a star :-)